ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The sum of the two components has a standard normal distribution, which means that the probit function (which is the inverse of the standard normal's CDF) of that sum is uniformly distributed between 0 and 1.
-More details on this can be found in he data sources and analysis section.
+More details on this can be found in the data sources and analysis section.

 Data sources and analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^